lenorix/lenorix.github.io/README.md

+---
+description: Barcelona-based company offering innovative software solutions for business growth, including app and web development and software consulting.
+If you're looking for custom software development companies near you, our remote services make us feel like a local partner, ready to support your business wherever you are.
+Considering creating your own app with us.
+---

 # lenorix

 ## Beyond Technology

 A technology company dedicated to transforming complex challenges into seamless digital experiences.
 We deliver innovative, high-quality solutions that empower businesses to achieve more, with less.

-We can help your bussines creating your app, web and other software or technological consultancy.
-If you are wondering about create your own app without coding it yourself, contact us.
+We can help your business creating your app, web and other software or technological consultancy.
+If you're considering creating your own app without coding it yourself, contact us.

 ## Why Choose lenorix?